History

 2000

-- ■ Forms strategic alliance with South African firm Samancor for ferromanganese production
+- ■Formed strategic alliance with South African firm Samancor for ferromanganese production

 -